-I was listening to a debate between Peter D. Williams and James White on the topic of Sola Scriptura, which is the Protestant doctrine stating that scripture alone is the only rule of faith and practice for the Christian Church.
+In the below link, Peter D. Williams and James White debate the topic of Sola Scriptura, which is the Protestant doctrine stating that scripture alone is the only rule of faith and practice for the Christian Church.

 It is an uncomfortable experience listening to James White tie himself into knots to avoid answering the most important objections to Sola Scriptura.
 For example, Williams asked White how it is that he even knows what inspired Scripture is if the Bible does not provide a God-breathed table of contents; that is, how does James White or any other Protestant know that the 27 books of the New Testament canon are inspired text.
 This is a relevant question given the fact that Protestants, especially of the Calvinist theological tradition, will claim that the inspiration of the Bible is self-authenticating.

 The inquiry presented to White is a very straight forward epistemological question.

 How does James White know – how does he have knowledge of this canon?
 White’s answer is to appeal to the fact that the Holy Spirit is the author of Scripture and that God knows the canon.
 This supposed answer, however, dodges the question instead of answering it.
 To answer the question this way would be the same as answering the question – how do you know Jim has two brothers? – by appealing to the fact that Jim is a rational animal.
 To focus on the nature of the inspired written word is to make a metaphysical claim, which leaves the epistemic question completely untouched.
 The Catholic does not deny the metaphysical status of the Bible being God-breathed; what we want to understand is how does the Protestant even know that what they are reading is in fact inspired text based on their own doctrine of Sola Scriptura.